-- Harbor traffic: Commodities, tankers, and cruise ships schedule time in advance with harbor pilots, who are paid to take ships safely into harbor.
-Ships able to schedule early and have agreements with port facilities get priority; other ships wait at anchor or literally drift at sea outside shipping lanes.
+- Harbor traffic: Ships that have agreements with port facilities get priority; other ships wait at anchor or literally drift at sea outside shipping lanes.

 - Equities markets: A security can be purchased in one market and simultaneously sold in another market, for a margin.
 The temporary price difference of the same asset between the two markets creates arbitrage opportunities for traders.

-- And, of course, blockchain networks: MEV occurs when a trader sandwiches, front-runs, back-runs, or otherwise manipulates transactions in a way that creates favorable margins.
+- And, of course, blockchain networks: MEV occurs when a trader can arbitrage sandwiches, front-runs, back-runs, or liquidations in a way that creates profits.

 MEV and extracting value in web3

 While most web3 users may not know it, there is a high likelihood that they have contributed to MEV.
-If you have ever interacted with a decentralized exchange or DeFi protocol on any blockchain, you have likely been the unknowing victim of a “sandwich attack”.
+If you have ever interacted with a decentralized exchange or DeFi protocol on any blockchain, you have likely experienced slippage.

 This will usually only be noticeable to you on the back-end of the transaction when you realize that you didn’t get quite as much in return for your swap as you were expecting (i.e. you experienced a high amount of slippage).

-We’ll cover the technical details of how these attacks work later in this blog.
+We’ll cover the technical details of how these approaches work later in this blog.
 For now, what you should know is this:

 - Due to the transparent nature of the mempool, all transactions are constantly being monitored.